Written by Fr. Michael Sweeney, OP, on May 2007 at the Induction in the College of Fellows

 As Executive Director of the Catholic Conference of the State of Washington, and now as Executive Director of the California Catholic Conference, you have been a spokesman for the Church on the most significant moral issues of our day: euthanasia, parental rights, immigration, education, health care, prison reform, the death penalty, solicitude for the poor.
 With wonderful generosity you have undertaken to educate the Catholic laity on the social teaching of the Church as it pertains to these issues, through lectures, workshops, symposia and classes, often offered on your own time.
 We remember with particular gratitude the inter session course that you offered several years ago here at the Dominican School.

 You have worked, particularly, to encourage an institutional response to the social problems of our day.
 You presently serve as Chair of the State Advisory Committee on Institutional Religion, Chair of the Public Policy Committee of the Catholic Health Association, as Member of the Board for the Alliance of Catholic Health Care, the Leadership Roundtable Institute and Catholic Charities of California.
 Your leadership is also exercised on a national level, through the National Association of State Catholic Conference Directors, where you serve as Vice President.

-Ned has been honored by Pope John Paul II as Knight Commander of St. Gregory for his national and international service to the Church.
+You have been honored by Pope John Paul II as Knight Commander of St. Gregory for your national and international service to the Church.